asad9520/RoboCorp-Certificate-2-Exercise/README.md

-# Template: Standard Robot Framework
+# Exercise for RoboCorp Training Certification level 2

 Want to get started using [Robot Framework](https://robocorp.com/docs/languages-and-frameworks/robot-framework/basics) this is the simplest template to start from.